minshinkhant/COVID19Weatherdashboard/README.md

-# COVID-19 dashboard with Weather
+# COVID-19 Dashboard with Weather

 COVID-19 Dashboard with Weather created "covidnow.com API" using Django Framework and hosted on Heroku.